truenas/documentation/content/CORE/UIReference/Services/NFSScreen.md

 {{< toc >}}

+Network File System (NFS) is an open IETF standard remote file access protocol.
 Use the **Services NFS** screen to enable NFS services on your TrueNAS.

 ![NFSServicesScreen](/images/CORE/13.0/NFSServicesScreen.png "Services NFS Add")